YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (Year of the Corgi Edition).md

 ![CL](https://azurlane.koumakan.jp/w/images/c/cf/SiriusChibi.png "Sirius") - **[HMS Sirius](https://azurlane.koumakan.jp/Sirius)** **(T0 w/ carriers)**
 * Skill:
-  * +10% Aviation and +10% HitRate vs DD/CL/CA; also, +7% Firepower/Torpedo/Reload for every CV/L in the fleet.
+  * Grant +10% Aviation and +10% HitRate vs DD/CL/CA to CV/Ls in the fleet; also, +7% gain Firepower/Torpedo/Reload for every CV/L in the fleet.
-  * +20% FP.
+  * Gain +20% FP.
   * Can use DD guns, and should.

 * Desc: Not 2B taken lightly.